Carnegie Capital Asset Management LLC Decreases Stake in The Coca-Cola Company (NYSE:KO)

 Analysts Set New Price Targets

 Several equities analysts have recently commented on the stock.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of Coca-Cola from $59.00 to $62.00 and gave the stock a “hold” rating in a research report on Tuesday, December 6th.
+HSBC increased their price target on shares of Coca-Cola from $72.00 to $76.00 and gave the stock a “buy” rating in a research report on Tuesday, September 6th.
 Barclays increased their price target on shares of Coca-Cola from $62.00 to $67.00 in a research report on Wednesday, October 26th.
-UBS Group increased their price objective on shares of Coca-Cola from $63.00 to $68.00 in a research note on Wednesday, October 26th.
-Wedbush initiated coverage on shares of Coca-Cola in a research note on Monday, October 10th.
-They set an “outperform” rating and a $63.00 price objective on the stock.
-StockNews.com initiated coverage on shares of Coca-Cola in a research note on Wednesday, October 12th.
+StockNews.com initiated coverage on shares of Coca-Cola in a research report on Wednesday, October 12th.
 They set a “buy” rating on the stock.
-Finally, Wells Fargo & Company increased their price objective on shares of Coca-Cola from $66.00 to $70.00 and gave the stock an “overweight” rating in a research note on Thursday, December 8th.
+Finally, Jefferies Financial Group dropped their price objective on shares of Coca-Cola from $66.00 to $59.00 and set a “hold” rating on the stock in a research note on Tuesday, October 11th.
 Six equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
 According to data from MarketBeat.com, the stock presently has an average rating of “Moderate Buy” and an average target price of $66.90.

 Insider Activity

-Coca-Cola (NYSE:KO – Get Rating) last posted its quarterly earnings data on Tuesday, October 25th.
-The company reported $0.69 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.64 by $0.05.
-The business had revenue of $11.06 billion during the quarter, compared to analysts’ expectations of $10.60 billion.
+Coca-Cola (NYSE:KO – Get Rating) last announced its quarterly earnings results on Tuesday, October 25th.
+The company reported $0.69 EPS for the quarter, beating the consensus estimate of $0.64 by $0.05.
 Coca-Cola had a net margin of 23.44% and a return on equity of 42.75%.
-As a group, equities research analysts expect that The Coca-Cola Company will post 2.48 EPS for the current fiscal year.
+The company had revenue of $11.06 billion for the quarter, compared to analyst estimates of $10.60 billion.
+Analysts anticipate that The Coca-Cola Company will post 2.48 earnings per share for the current year.

 Coca-Cola Announces Dividend